jwolski2/nil/README.md

 ## Getting Started

-To get started with zkp-extended, please run the `setup` script to ensure your environment meets pre-requisites and is setup for running the protocol.
+To get started with zkp-extended, please run the [setup](./scripts/setup) script to ensure your environment meets pre-requisites and is setup for running the protocol.

 ```
-./setup
+./scripts/setup
 ```

 ## Building